Introduction

 -

-- Hold down the CTRL key and click on each of your predictor and outcome variables from the Data Sets tree.
-Once they are selected, drag them (as a group) onto a page.
+- Hold down the CTRL key and click on each of your predictor and outcome variables from the Data Sources tree.
+Once they are selected, drag them (as a group) onto a page to create summary tables.

 - The specifics of how to perform a preliminary check of the data depend very much on the data set and problem being studied, but you can start by taking the following examples into consideration: